schr0841/cnn_project/README.md

 <img width="905" alt="Screenshot 2024-09-08 171613" src="https://github.com/user-attachments/assets/bc07814e-888f-4779-a562-1d874fa9ddef">
 <img width="772" alt="Screenshot 2024-09-08 171817" src="https://github.com/user-attachments/assets/e91235d6-b62d-407c-bd00-172ee7cf0181">

-As with the ResNet50-based model, which had to be customized for caompatibility with the custom_cnn_model, the latter underwent significant adjustments to make it compatible with the ResNet50-based model.
+As with the ResNet50-based model, which had to be customized for compatibility with the custom_cnn_model, the latter underwent significant adjustments to make it compatible with the ResNet50-based model.

 Both the models were compiled with the Adam optimizer, and with the loss function set to sparse_categorical_crossentropy.
 Both were trained with x as the training_set dataset, with validation_data specified as the validation_set dataset, on 100 epochs, and with an EarlyStopping callback set to monitor 'val_accuracy' with a patience value of 20.
-When later ensembling models, data augmentation and rescaling can either be applied outside of the models or within both models.
-In this instance we applied augmentation and rescaling within ResNet50 and custom_cnn_model.

 While the custom_cnn_model was initially defined and trained using the Sequential API, this caused issues when it came to ensemble and chain the model with the ResNet50, which was defined using the Functional API to accommodate the ResNet50's greater complexity.
 As such, the custom_cnn_model was later defined, compiled, and trained with the Functional API.